oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/target_env.md

 ### Merging content from the WDT model

-When a Kubernetes resource file is created using a target environment, content from the `kubernetes` section of the WDT model will be merged into the resulting output, if that section is present.
-For example, if the `-target wko` option is used, you can define this section in the model:
+When a Kubernetes custom resource definition (CRD) file is created for a target environment, content from the corresponding section of the WDT model will be merged into the resulting output, if that section is present.

+For example, when the `-target wko` option is used, content from the `kubernetes` section of the WDT model will be merged into the resulting CRD, if that section is present.
+For example, you can define this section in the model:
 ```yaml
 kubernetes:
   spec: